PROGRAMARAZ/About-ME/About me.md

 Hello people !

-I know about HTML, MySQL, PHP; but I in the process to learn more about that lenguage and many others.
+I know about HTML, MySQL, PHP, basic JAVA; but I in the process to learn more about that lenguage and many others.

 I'm from latin america, Colombia.
 I am currently studying software engineering.